djalbat/occam-ide/README.md

 ### Further resources

-There is homepage here:
+There is homepage, which contains a more detailed description of Occam as well as links to downloads, tools, etc:

 http://djalbat.com/occam

-This contains a more detailed description of Occam as well as links to downloads, tools, etc.

 ### Acknowledgements